Here's a comprehensive article explaining the differences between substances and mixtures:

 Fixed vs. Variable Composition:

 - Substances: The composition of a substance is fixed, meaning that the ratio of elements or compounds within it is constant.
-For example, water (H2O) always consists of two hydrogen atoms and one oxygen atom.
+Take this: water (H2O) always consists of two hydrogen atoms and one oxygen atom.
 Any deviation from this ratio would result in a different substance altogether.

 - Mixtures: The composition of a mixture is variable, meaning that the ratio of the constituent substances can change.
-For example, you can make saltwater with varying amounts of salt dissolved in water.
+Here's one way to look at it: you can make saltwater with varying amounts of salt dissolved in water.

 -